Only certain types brands can be legally protected as trade marks

 Descriptive words or phrases

-The purpose of a trademark is to distinguish a particular product or service from others in the market.
-Therefore, if a trademark consists of descriptive words or phrases, it will not be distinctive enough to fulfill this function.
+The purpose of a trade mark is to distinguish a particular product or service from others in the market.
+Therefore, if a trade mark consists of descriptive words or phrases, it will not be distinctive enough to fulfil this function.
 It is also unfair to allow one business to monopolize words that are commonly used to describe a particular product or service.

 Geographical names